mannyyang/docubeam/tests/README.md

 # Testing Documentation

-This document describes the testing setup for the public document upload feature.
+This document describes the testing setup for the PDF document upload feature with Mistral OCR integration.

 ## Overview

-The test suite validates the implementation of public document uploads, which allows users to upload PDF documents without authentication.
+The test suite validates the implementation of public document uploads with OCR processing, which allows users to upload PDF documents without authentication and automatically extract text using Mistral AI's OCR service.
 The feature includes:

 - Public document upload endpoint
+- Mistral OCR integration for text extraction
-- Simplified storage structure (removed tenant/user requirements)
+- Organized R2 storage structure with original PDFs and OCR results
-- Document-user join table for future user associations
-- Database schema changes
+- Multiple API endpoints for accessing OCR data
+- Background OCR processing with status tracking

 ## Test Structure